Early language development

 Addressing the ‘book gap’

-One in four disadvantaged children across London has fewer than ten books of their own at home*.
+One in four disadvantaged children across the UK has fewer than ten books of their own at home*.

 Initiatives such as Bookstart and World Book Day make huge inroads into the ‘book gap’ that exists between the outcomes of those families with and without access to books.
 However, there is still a great deal to be achieved.